peterdalle/mediacommtools/README.md

 - [Pageviews Analysis tool for Wikimedia Foundation wikis](https://tools.wmflabs.org/pageviews/?project=en.wikipedia.org&platform=all-access&agent=user&range=latest-20&pages=Echo_chamber_(media)|Filter_bubble) ([GitHub](https://github.com/MusikAnimal/pageviews)) - number of page views for any Wikipedia page (online tool, PHP).
 - [WikiMedia REST API](https://www.mediawiki.org/wiki/REST_API) - access to Wikipedia content, data, and statistics (online API).
 - [WikiShark](https://www.wikishark.com/) - Wikipedia article traffic (page views) since 2008, updated every hour or so.
+- [Page view statistics for Wikimedia projects 2008-2016](https://dumps.wikimedia.org/other/pagecounts-raw/) - download all dumps from Wikipedia with page views for all projects from 2008 to 2016.
+- [Analytics Datasets: Pageviews 2016 onwards](https://dumps.wikimedia.org/other/pageviews/readme.html) - download all dumps from Wikipedia with page views for all projects from 2016 onwards.
+Don't forget that you can use the API instead for easier access, but note that the API only has data from year 2015 onwards.

 ### Google